STEMEAST: Education Partners

 In order to evaluate the effectives of any instructional program requires that districts gather and analyze impact data.
 To help districts with creating a program evaluation plan we are working with a team at NCSU Friday Institute through a generous grant from the Golden Leaf Foundation.
 Each district planning team is provided assistance with creating a program logic model which includes evaluative procedures for revision and improvement.

-STEM East schools districts have been invited to participate in a pilot implementation of a kit-based inquiry science curriculum.
-Participating teachers have been provided training in inquiry teaching and access to kit curriculum.
+STEM East schools districts are invited to participate in pilot implementation of a kit-based inquiry science curriculum.
+Participating teachers are provided training in inquiry teaching and access to kit curriculum.

 Leadership across our STEM East school districts starts with classroom teachers.
 As experts in their craft they are continually improving their skills in effectively guiding student instruction.
 STEM East has partnered with the Kenan Fellows Program to help identify and recognize these master teachers.
 Kenan Fellows are provided with opportunities to expand their STEM knowledge and skills while being prepared as teacher leaders who guide instructional planning and professional development.